cedarwarman/cedarwarman.github.io/_posts/2022-12-01-minus-80-sensor-and-alerts.md

 </table>
 </div>

+## Preparing the Raspberry Pi
+I used a Raspberry Pi Zero W for this build, but any of the Raspberry Pi single-board computers should work fine.
+We’ll run it headless, so set up the Pi by <a href ="https://www.raspberrypi.com/documentation/computers/getting-started.html">installing Raspberry Pi OS</a> on an SD card, enabling ssh, and configuring your network.
+I wrote about these steps in more detail, including connecting to the troublesome WiFi at University of Arizona, in <a href ="https://www.cedarwarman.com/2021/08/09/connecting-to-campus-wifi.html">this blog post</a>.

 ## Thermocouple and display
 At the heart of this system is a Type T thermocouple driven by an Adafruit MAX31856 thermocouple amplifier breakout board.
 Thermocouples come in lots of different types, but a Type T is commonly used for this application because of its ability to measure low temperatures and resist moisture.
 For this project, I used an SLE Type T, which should have an accuracy of 0.5°C or 0.4%, whichever is greater.
 This is a little more accurate than the more common Type K, but a Type K would also work fine.
 The Adafruit MAX31856 breakout board can drive several types of thermocouples; if you go with a Type K, you can use the slightly cheaper MAX31855K breakout board.

-## Preparing the Raspberry Pi
-I used a Raspberry Pi Zero W for this build, but any of the Raspberry Pi single-board computers should work fine.
-We’ll run it headless, so set up the Pi by <a href ="https://www.raspberrypi.com/documentation/computers/getting-started.html">installing Raspberry Pi OS</a> on an SD card, enabling ssh, and configuring your network.
-I wrote about these steps in more detail, including connecting to the troublesome WiFi at University of Arizona, in <a href ="https://www.cedarwarman.com/2021/08/09/connecting-to-campus-wifi.html">this blog post</a>.

-## Connecting the thermocouple and display
+While it’s not necessary for the alarm system, having a display on the freezer that shows the current temperature is fun and can be a useful backup to the freezer’s own display.
+I used an LED matrix driven by a MAX7219 breakout board.
+These little displays are pretty <a href ="https://www.adafruit.com/category/326">ubiquitous</a>.
+They’re bright, modular, and easy to control.

 <div class="container is-max-desktop">
     <div class="columns">